--- In the case of a sampling a deltaValue, a probe may -- implement this mechanism with more precision if it takes -- a delta sample twice per period, each time comparing the -- sum of the latest two samples to the threshold.
-This -- allows the detection of threshold crossings '''
+-- implement this mechanism with more precision if it -- takes a delta sample twice per period, each time -- comparing the sum of the latest two samples to the -- threshold.
+This allows the detection of threshold -- crossings that span the sampling boundary.
+Note -- that this does not require any special configuration -- of the threshold value.
+It is suggested that probes -- implement this more precise algorithm. alarmTable OBJECT-TYPE SYNTAX SEQUENCE OF AlarmEntry ACCESS not-accessible STATUS mandatory DESCRIPTION "A list of alarm entries." ::= { alarm 1 } alarmEntry OBJECT-TYPE SYNTAX AlarmEntry ACCESS not-accessible STATUS mandatory DESCRIPTION "A list of parameters that set up a periodic checking for alarm conditions.
+For example, an instance of the alarmValue object might be named alarmValue.8" INDEX { alarmIndex } ::= { alarmTable 1 } AlarmEntry ::= SEQUENCE { INTEGER (1..65535), alarmIndex alarmInterval alarmVariable alarmSampleType alarmIndex INTEGER, OBJECT IDENTIFIER, INTEGER, alarmStatus EntryStatus } alarmIndex OBJECT-TYPE SYNTAX INTEGER (1..65535) ACCESS read-only STATUS mandatory DESCRIPTION

-'''

--- that span the sampling boundary.
-Note that this does not

--- require any special configuration of the threshold value.

--- It is suggested that probes implement this more precise

--- algorithm.

-alarmTable OBJECT-TYPE

-SYNTAX SEQUENCE OF AlarmEntry

-ACCESS not-accessible

-STATUS mandatory

-DESCRIPTION

-"A list of alarm entries."

-::= { alarm 1 }

-alarmEntry OBJECT-TYPE

-SYNTAX AlarmEntry

-ACCESS not-accessible

-STATUS mandatory

-DESCRIPTION

-"A list of parameters that set up a periodic checking

-for alarm conditions."

-INDEX { alarmIndex }

-::= { alarmTable 1 }

-AlarmEntry ::= SEQUENCE {

-alarmIndexINTEGER (1..65535),alarmIntervalINTEGER,alarmVariableOBJECT IDENTIFIER,alarmSampleTypeINTEGER,alarmValueINTEGER,

-alarmSamplelyre

-alarmValue INTEGER,

-alarmStartupAlarm INTEGER,

-alarmRisingThreshold INTEGER,

-alarmFallingThreshold INTEGER,

-alarmFallingEventIndex INTEGER (1..65535),

-alarmFallingEventIndex OwnerString,

-INTEGER

-}

-alarmIndex OBJECT-TYPE

-SYNTAX INTEGER (1..65535)

-ACCESS read-only

-STATUS mandatory

-DESCRIPTION

-"An index that uniquely identifies an entry in the

-alarm table.
-Each such entry defines a

-diagnostic sample at a particular interval

-for an object on the device."

-::= { alarmEntry 1 }

-'''